3 Surprising Benefits of Folic Acid

 Folic acid also reduces the homocysteine levels in the blood.
 Increased stroke and heart disease are linked to having high levels of homocysteine in the blood.
 This is a fairly widespread disease among males; therefore extra folic acid will be beneficial to both males and females.

-Folate forms a coenzyme with vitamin B12 which helps with the metabolism of some amino acids like methonine and homocysteine.
+Folate forms a coenzyme with vitamin B12 which helps with the metabolism of some amino acids like methionine and homocysteine.
 If there is insufficient folic acid in the body, the resulting increase in homocysteine levels can affect cardiovascular disease.
 Studies indicate that using a folic acid supplement can lower homocysteine levels, but they have not conclusively shown that the folic acid supplements will lower the chances of developing cardiovascular disease.

-Helps to Prevent Alzheimer’s Disease?
+Helps To Prevent Alzheimer’s Disease?

 A University of California at Irvine study in 2005 indicated that an adequate amount of folic acid could aid in fighting off Alzheimer’s disease.
 There were 579 women and men ages 60 + in the study, which found that participants who took the recommended daily allowance (RDA) of folic acid — 400 micrograms (mcg) by either food or supplement, reduced their chances of getting Alzheimer’s by over 50 percent.
 Other studies have supported the findings in the 2005 study that indicate folic acid performs a critical role in preventing general memory loss which usually develops at an older age.

-Helps with Male Fertility
+Helps With Male Fertility

 Recent studies indicate that males who have a deficiency in folic acid can have a sperm count reduction of 90%.
 Males who are suffering from partial infertility who take folic acid have noticed an increase in sperm quantity and quality.

 In addition to improving sperm quantity and quality, folic acid has been found to play a crucial role in addressing other aspects of male fertility.
-Research suggests that this essential nutrient can help enhance sperm motility, which refers to the ability of sperm to swim effectively towards the egg for fertilization.
+Research suggests that this essential nutrient can help enhance sperm motility, which refers to the ability of sperm to swim effectively towards the egg for fertilisation.
 Adequate levels of folic acid have been linked to an increase in the percentage of motile sperm, ultimately improving the chances of successful conception.

 Furthermore, folic acid supplementation has shown promising results in improving sperm morphology, which refers to the shape and structure of sperm cells.
 Abnormal sperm morphology is known to be one of the leading causes of infertility in men.
 By taking folic acid, men experiencing this issue may observe a notable improvement in the normality and structural integrity of their sperm, enhancing the likelihood of successful fertilisation.

 Moreover, folic acid has been associated with a decrease in DNA damage in sperm cells.
-Sperm with damaged DNA can lead to various fertility issues, including failed fertilization, miscarriages, and genetic abnormalities in offspring.
+Sperm with damaged DNA can lead to various fertility issues, including failed fertilisation, miscarriages, and genetic abnormalities in offspring.
 By taking folic acid supplements, men may experience a reduction in DNA fragmentation, resulting in healthier and more viable sperm, ultimately improving fertility outcomes.

-Can I Get Folic Acid from Food?
+Can I Get Folic Acid From Food?

 You can get folic acid from food but it can be difficult to get the required amount from food alone, even if you have a healthy balanced diet.
 The following foods contain the natural form of folic acid (folate) — spinach, lentils, peanuts, black beans, orange juice, broccoli, and romaine lettuce.
 You would have to consume large quantities of these foods to get the proper amount of folic acid.
 Fortified grains such as breakfast cereal, pasta and bread have added folic acid.
 “Fortified” indicates that the folic acid was added to these food sources.
 To see how much folic acid is contained in each serving, look at the product label.